mystery-house/skyron/README.rst

 Skyron: A Python Gemini Server
 ******************************

+**August 2022**

+This repository is no longer maintained.
+Future updates, if any, can be found [here](https://code.mysteryhouse.studio/andy/skyron).

 Skyron is a straightforward `Gemini <https://gemini.circumlunar.space/>`_ Server that serves static files over a secure SSL/TLS connection.